Pozepi/Compfys/project_3/README.md

 Checks if a particle at position [r] is still inside the [dimension] of the PenningTrap instance.

-* arma::vec external_E_field(arma::vec r, double time=0, double f=0, double wv=0)
+* arma::vec external_E_field(arma::vec r, double time, double f, double wv)

-Calculates the external E field in the PenningTrap and returns the E field.
-If the particle is outside of the dimensions of the PenningTrap, this E field is set to 0.
+Calculates the external E field working at position [r] at time [time], with amplitude [f] and frequency [wv], and returns the E field.
+If the position [r] is outside of the dimensions of the PenningTrap, this E field is set to 0.

 * arma::vec external_B_field(arma::vec r)